106 & Park: Bow Wow & "The Search" (2012–2013)

 On October 1, 2012, the new hosts for 106 & Park were announced, including Shad "Bow Wow" Moss, Jordan "Shorty da Prince" Johnson, Kimberly "Paigion" Walker and Mykel "Miss Mykie" Gray.
 For the first time in the show's 12-year history, there were officially four hosts for 106 & Park, instead of two.
 On January 15, 2013, 106 & Park revealed a new set, graphics, logo, and theme music.
 On January 23, 2013, former host Rocsi Diaz made an unannounced appearance on the show.
-New segments included "The Mykie Report", "The Battle of the Sexes", "Girl Chat", "Inside the Rapper's Studio", "Virtually Famous" and other shows with 106 & Park guest correspondent "Franky J" in future works.
+New segments included "The Mykie Report", "The Battle of the Sexes", "Girl Chat", "Inside the Rapper's Studio", "Virtually Famous" and other programs with 106 & Park guest correspondent "Franky J" in future works.
 On July 3, 2013, after several weeks of rumors and speculation about the fates of Johnson, Walker and Gray returning to the show, BET released a statement confirming the news that they would not return to the show.
-The hosts had never appeared on the show in the nearly two months since May 2013.
-Bow Wow remained as a permanent host on the show with Angela Simmons serving as a temporary co-host for the summer, her last day was on September 30, 2013, along with special guest co-hosts such as Adrienne Bailon.
+The hosts have never appeared on the show in the nearly two months since May 2013.
+Bow Wow remained as a permanent host on the show, along with Angela Simmons serving as a temporary co-host for the summer, her last day was on September 30, 2013, along with special guest co-hosts such as Adrienne Bailon.